panjan/blog/_drafts/heater.md

 My heaters (and boiler) have a special [load control switch](https://en.wikipedia.org/wiki/Demand_response) which turns off the power at certain times.
 In turn, I get a cheaper tariff but it also means my Sonoff might be offline when I want to control it.
 In cases like this, when we flip the switch, we don't want to wait for confirmation from the Sonoff.
 In the config above, we use the `optimistic` option which makes the switch change states immediately.

 After the Sonoff goes online again, we want it to pull the state instantly (not the next time we flip the switch).
-By setting `retain` to `true`, we tell Home Assistant to publish MQTT messages with the `retain` flag.
-The flag tells newly-subscribed clients this is the "last good state".
+By setting `retain` to `true`, we make Home Assistant publish MQTT messages with the `retain` flag.
+It tells newly-subscribed clients this is the "last good state".
 To make Tasmota pull the state after startup, publish the following MQTT commands:

 ```
 cmnd/sonoff1/ButtonTopic 1